Organizational Information

 Support Services Bureau

 The Support Services Bureau (SSB) encompasses two major areas: support and development along with neighborhood outreach.
-Bureau operations and personnel provide dispatch services; records services; property; the accounting office; personnel hiring and training; facility and equipment maintenance; research, development, and planning; business services; media services; and Internal Affairs and Professional Standards.
-Staff in the Support Services Bureau maintain a 24-hour emergency dispatch center; conduct recruitment to ensure that our highly qualified candidates reflect the diverse nature of the community we serve; maintain accurate records for crime analysis; provide record keeping and information retrieval; provide business and fiscal management for the department; and coordinate and facilitate all departmental training.
+Bureau operations and personnel provide records services; property; the accounting office; personnel hiring and training; facility and equipment maintenance; research, development, and planning; business services; media services; and Internal Affairs and Professional Standards.
+Staff in the Support Services Bureau conduct recruitment to ensure that our highly qualified candidates reflect the diverse nature of the community we serve; maintain accurate records for crime analysis; provide record keeping and information retrieval; provide business and fiscal management for the department; and coordinate and facilitate all departmental training.
 Our Media Services Unit continues to find innovative ways to keep our community informed while engaging them in long-term problem solving strategies and information sharing in their neighborhoods.
 Our Neighborhood Watch Program administers over 250 Neighborhood Watch Blocks dedicated to partnering with their neighborhood police officers to advance safety, security, and community within our neighborhoods.
 Subscribers to our Community Alert System and social media outlets currently exceeds 100,000 and continues to increase as we further efforts to enhance community awareness.

 Budget